The Philosophy

 Here’s my honest perspective: consider the true cost.

 Selling items means photographing them, writing descriptions, posting online, responding to messages, negotiating prices, and arranging pickups.
-For many people, these items will continue to sit in a pile for months with the best intentions, becoming just another item on that never-ending to-do list.
+For many people, these items will continue to sit in a pile for months (even with the best of intentions), becoming just another item on a never-ending to-do list.

 If you’re time-poor, I genuinely suggest donating.